QUICK-GCP-LAB/Google-Cloud-Lab-Solutions/Detect and Investigate Threats with Security Command Center.md

 gcloud compute instances delete instance-1 --zone=$ZONE --quiet
 ```

-* Check The Score For Task 2 Do Not Move Forward Until You Get Score & Green Check
+* Check The Score For Task 2 Do Not Move Forward Until You Get Score & Green Check.

 ### Task 4.
 Build an environment for detecting container threats